ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 ### Redirection attacks

 SVCB-reliant clients always enforce the authentication domain name, but they are still subject to attacks using the transport, port number, and "dohpath" value, which are controlled by this adversary.
 By changing these values in the SVCB answers, the adversary can direct DNS queries for $HOSTNAME to any port on $HOSTNAME, and any path on "https://$HOSTNAME".
-If the DNS client uses shared TLS or HTTP state, the client could be correctly authenticated (e.g. using a TLS client certificate or HTTP cookie).
+If the DNS client uses shared TLS or HTTP state, the client could be correctly authenticated (e.g., using a TLS client certificate or HTTP cookie).

 This behavior creates a number of possible attacks for certain server configurations.
 For example, if "https://$HOSTNAME/upload" accepts any POST request as a public file upload, the adversary could forge a SVCB record containing `dohpath=/upload{?dns}`.
 This would cause the client to upload and publish every query, resulting in unexpected storage costs for the server and privacy loss for the client.
 Similarly, if two DoH endpoints are available on the same origin, and the service has designated one of them for use with this specification, this adversary can cause clients to use the other endpoint instead.